ASSESSMENT OF ANTI-INFLAMMATORY AND NEUROPHARMACOLOGICAL ACTIVITY OF GENDARUSSA VULGARIS LEAVES EXTRACT IN MICEHTML Full Text

 So, the present study was designed to justify the anti-inflammatory and neuropharmacological activities of Gendarussa vulgaris leaves, and evaluate the traditional usage scientifically.

 MATERIALS AND METHODS:

-Xylene-induced Ear Edema Test: Dai et al., 8 method was used to evaluate xylene induced ear edema in mice.
-Twenty mice were divided into four groups as described before.
+Xylene-Induced Ear Edema Test: Dai et al., 8 methods were used to evaluate xylene-induced ear edema in mice.
+Twenty mice were divided into four groups, as described before.
 Negative control (10mL/kg) received one dose of distilled water, where the standard group (100 mg/kg) treated with diclofenac sodium (DS) as well as test groups received EAGVL at 200 and 400 mg/kg orally.
 After one hour of the particular treatment, each animal received 20 µl of xylene on the anterior and posterior surfaces of the right ear lobe, where the left ear was kept untreated and considered as control.
 Mice were sacrificed by cutting off both ears with the utilization of 5 mm circular sections of the ears after 1 h of xylene application, then seized and finally weighed.
 The weight of xylene-induced edema was calculated from the difference between weight of ear treated with xylene (right ear) and the weight of ear left untreated (left ear).

 The percentage inhibition of ear edema was calculated by the following formula:

 Inhibition (%) = [1- Weight of edema (extract or standard drug) / Weight of edema (normal control)] × 100